soulim/ember-cli-bootstrap-datepicker/README.md

 The add-on provides you a date input component based on amazing bootstrap-datepicker library.
 It supports popup and inline mode, and can be used in Ember CLI applications.

+It doesn't have any external dependecy except bootstrap-datepicker.

 [Online demo](http://sul.im/ember-cli-bootstrap-datepicker)

 ## Installation